iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 ## (Hyper)parameters

-<abbr>Parameters</abbr> are the values that modify the underlying code's
-behavior, producing different experiment results.
+ML <abbr>parameters</abbr> are the values that modify the underlying code's behavior, producing different experiment results.
 Machine learning experimentation, for example, involves searching hyperparameters that improve the resulting model metrics.